How to Prevent Employe Burnout While Working on a Distributed Team

 A Harvard study even found that excessive collaboration, weak time management disciplines, and a tendency to give the most talented too much work were the most common culprits for burnout employees across organizations.

-So as a manager of a distributed team, how do you avoid these trends?
-How you approach identifying and treating burned out employees?
+So, as a manager of a distributed team, how do you avoid these trends?
+How do you approach identifying and treating burned-out employees?

 This is where Luis steps in.